 "Gentleman" Johnny Marcone is a ruthless and highly ambitious mafia boss, who is usually all about business and profit.
 Harm a child on his turf, however, and he will spare no expense in tracking you down and murdering you until you die.
 You should count yourself lucky if he stops there.

 Harry Dresden himself.
 He considers becoming a vampire of the Red Court to stop the war between them and the White Council of Wizards, but the vampire who offered fed on children (since said vampire was planning to betray him anyway, this is something of a moot point and soon the vampire was squashed by a falling satellite).
 Also, he named Ivy.
-His response to his daughter being kidnapped:
+His response to a little girl his daughter being kidnapped:

 Wizards are subtle and quick to anger.
 Fuck subtle *blows open door*